reiver/golang-guide/README.md

 And some are very very different.

+If you have some familiarity with databases already, then you probably are already familiar with words and phrases such as: _"SQL"_ (i.e., _"structured query language"_), _"relational databases"_, (the so-called) _"NoSQL"_ databases (which should have been called _"non-relational databases"_ since some of them actually use _SQL_ or a SQL-like query language), _"RDSMS"_, etc.

+But appending to a file can be a kind of database too.

+But that's going off on a tangent 🙂 that I don't want to go on right now.

+Let's take a look how Go deals with _SQL_, _relational databases_, and even some _non-relational databases_.

 ## Go database/sql Tutorial

 Go has a built-in (software) library for dealing with a number of different types of databases.